tintin10q/csai_ml_final_summary/ML_final_summary.md

 ### Iterative approach

 Start with the most important feature and keep adding until you have the amount of features that you want.
 This is used more for statistical models.
-You can also do this backwards.
-Here you drop features the least important features until you have the amount you need.
+You can also do this backwards were you drop features the least important features until you have the amount you need.
 This method is quite computationally expensive as every time you try leaving out a feature you have to train again.

 You can rank the features using RFE -> Recursive feature elimination and selection.
 This is doing the iterative approach backwards and forwards to come to the best combination of features.